banskt/quasi-laplace-simulation/README.md

 We used the original genotype and sample files from the five GerMIFS studies (total 13082 patients) to select 40000 SNPs distributed over 200 loci as input.
 We performed the following tasks in this pipeline:
- - [x] find the SNPs which are common to all studies
+ * create the loci using SNPs which are common to all studies
- - [x] perform SNPTEST / META analysis with the original phenotype
+ * perform SNPTEST / META analysis with the original phenotype
- - [x] find the LD matrix for each loci (requires META analysis for proper ordering of SNPs)
+ * find the LD matrix for each loci (requires META analysis for proper ordering of SNPs)
- - [x] simulate the phenotype using different parameters
+ * simulate the phenotype using different parameters
- - [ ] apply different methods
- - [ ] perform the analyses.
+ * run SNPTEST / META, FINEMAP, PIMASS, GEMMA and BLORE on the data

 ## Input files
 The pipeline expects input genotype and phenotype to be organized in the following way: